MySQL

 Warning

-Do not modify Debezium parameters arbitrarily to avoid data read errors.
-For example, configuring the debezium.binlog.buffer.size parameter is prohibited.
+Do not modify Debezium parameters arbitrarily.
+This may cause the connector to read data incorrectly.
+For example, the debezium.binlog.buffer.size parameter is not allowed to be configured.

 scan.incremental.snapshot.chunk.size